RKrokson/azure-general/arc-win-esu/README.md

 The following links provide additional detail.
 The summary is that Windows Server 2012/R2 reached end of support on October 10, 2023.
 In order to continue receiving security updates you must purchase ESU for each 2012 server.

 You can get access to ESUs through the following options:
-* Azure virtual machines - Applicable virtual machines (VMs) hosted in Azure are automatically enabled for ESUs and these updates are provided free of charge, there's no need to deploy a MAK key or take any other action.
+* Azure virtual machines - Applicable virtual machines (VMs) hosted in Azure are automatically enabled for ESUs and these updates are provided free of charge, there's no need to deploy a MAK or take any other action.
 See [Extended Security Updates on Azure](https://learn.microsoft.com/en-us/windows-server/get-started/extended-security-updates-deploy#extended-security-updates-on-azure) to learn more.
 * **Azure Arc-enabled Servers** - If your servers are on-premises or in a hosted environment, you can enroll your Windows Server 2012 and 2012 R2 or SQL Server 2012 machines for Extended Security Updates via the Azure portal, connect through Azure Arc, and you'll be billed monthly via your Azure subscription.
 * Non-Azure servers without Azure Arc - If you can't connect using Azure Arc, use Extended Security Updates on non-Azure VMs, by using a Multiple Activation Key (MAK) and applying it to the relevant servers.
-This MAK key lets the Windows Update servers know that you can continue to receive security updates.
+This MAK lets the Windows Update servers know that you can continue to receive security updates.

 **Important Note** - Software Assurance (SA) is required before you can enable ESU.
 During the ESU enablement process you will need to attest to having SA.